Summary:

 At the end of the day, mid-drive and hub-drive eBikes are both still popular because there are ideal applications for both types:

 Our team at Calgary eBikes is ready to help you find the ideal electric bike for your needs.
-Find a dealer near you to explore some of the best mid-drive and hub-drive eBikes on the market, and browse the FAQ below for more information that can help you find the perfect ride.
+Visit us today to explore some of the best mid-drive and hub-drive eBikes on the market, and browse the FAQ below for more information that can help you find the perfect ride.

 Frequently Asked Questions about Mid-Drive vs. Hub-Drive eBikes